b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 # A Fable of the Scriptkiddie Scriptoria: A Bash/Zsh roadmap/study-guide, leveraging the GNU/Linux shell & Termux scripting environment w/~ Android: unrooted, PRoot to root!

-## by The Google Bard Experiment, PerplexityAI & Bing Copilot, w/~ Beauford A. Stenberg (a.k.a. b9Joker108 at GitHub)
+## by The Google Bard Experiment, PerplexityAI & Microsoft Bing Copilot, w/~ Beauford A. Stenberg (a.k.a. b9Joker108 at GitHub)

 ## Publication details, editions, versions